SalomePlatform/adao/doc/en/ref_observers_requirements.rst

 Template **ValueSeriePrinterSaverAndGnuPlotter** :
 ..................................................

-Print on standard output and, in the same, time save in a file and graphically plot the value serie of the variable.
+Print on standard output and, in the same, time save in a file and graphically plot the value series of the variable.

 ::